Simple-Configuration-Server/simple-configuration-server/.github/pull_request_template.md

-_Please note that all merge-requests must be backed by a submitted issue.
+_Please note that all pull-requests must be backed by an issue submitted to the GitLab repostory.
 Please see CONTRIBUTING.md for a description of the process_

 In response to: [Provide a link to the issue here]